BUYING REAL ESTATE

 Financial Game Plan

-If you are first-time buyer, or have not purchased real property for several years, you may have access to free homebuyer classes that offer certificates that can help reduce your closing costs.
+If you are a first time home buyer, or have not purchased residential property for several years, you may have access to free home-buyer classes that offer certificates to help in reduction of closing costs and educate you as a Buyer.

 image